 The people elected to represent you in your local council are called local councillors.
 The area covered by Highland Council is divided into areas called wards.
-There are 22 Wards in Highland Council and they are represented by around three to four local councillors.
+There are 22 Wards in Highland Council and those wards are represented by around three to four local councillors (80 Councillors in total).

 Please click on the links below for detailed maps of the 22 Council Wards: -

 The next Scottish Local Government elections will take place on 4 May 2017.

 Ward 4 - Landward Caithness By-Election (Thursday, 28 November 2013)

 Matthew Reiss, Independent has been elected to serve Ward 4.
 Detailed results here

 Ward 10 - Black Isle By-Election (Thursday, 19 December 2013)

 Eight candidates will contest the forthcoming by-election to elect one councillor to serve The Highland Council’s Ward 10 – Black Isle.